-The Cool Temperate Nursery is situated on Newtons Lane, Cossall, Notts, NG16 2YH.
-Its about 100 yards from the junction with the A6096, on the left and next to the private drive to Welltro Farm.
+The Cool Temperate Nursery is now situated on Newtons Lane, Cossall, Notts, NG16 2YH.
+Its about 100 metres from the junction with the A6096, on the left and next to the private drive to Welltro and Willow Farms.

 If you wish to call at the nursery please contact Phil 07952 019376 to fix a time.